 \section{Conclusions}

 We study the dynamic selection problems that arise in algorithmic decision-making when the data has endogeneity problems.
-In a contextual bandit models, endogeneity in data influence the arms pulled, causing a non-random sampling of data that results in self-fulfilling bias.
+In a contextual bandit model, endogeneity in data influences the arms pulled, causing a non-random sampling of data that results in self-fulfilling bias.
 We correct for the bias by incorporating IVs to existing online learning algorithms.
 The new algorithms lead to the true parameter values and meanwhile attain low (logarithmic-like) regret levels.
 We also prove a central limit theorem for statistical inference of the parameters of interest.
 To establish these properties, we develop a general technique that untangles the interdependence between data and actions.

 The use of IVs corrects the bias because they perturb the data-generating process.
-Therefore, our approach features ``ex-ante randomization'', which contrasts with the ``ex-post randomization''---that is, randomizing the choices given to the users once they arrive.
-The ex-post randomization, typically under the name of exploration, is the focus of most research.
-However, in the presence of endogenous data, our analysis highlights the importance of ex-ante randomization.
-Understanding how best to carry out ex-ante randomization and how these two types of randomization interact offer fruitful venues for future research. \begin{APPENDIX}{Example of Multiplicity of the Self-fulfilling Bias} Consider the example in Section~\ref{sec:double-endog}: the expected reward for the two arms are $\mu_1(v) \equiv c$ and $\mu_2(v) = \alpha v$.
-Let $v_t$ be a uniform random variable on $[0,1]$, $\eta_t$ be an independent standard normal random variable, and $\epsilon_t = \sum_{k=0}^3 \beta_k v_t^k + \eta_t$ for some constants $\beta_k\in\Real$, $k=0,1,2,3$.
-See Figure~\ref{fig:joint-dist} for the joint distribution of $(v_t,\epsilon_t)$.
+Therefore, our approach features ``ex-ante exploration'', which contrasts with the ``ex-post exploration''---that is, randomizing the choices given to the users once they arrive.
+The ex-post exploration, typically under the name of exploration, is the focus of most research.
+However, in the presence of endogenous data, our analysis highlights the importance of ex-ante exploration.
+Understanding how best to carry out ex-ante exploration and how these two types of exploration interact offer fruitful venues for future research.